 Sustaining a drift for 8 hours, you are bound to run out of fuel.
 And yet in the case of the 2018 BMW M5, it somehow did not.

 Taking inspiration from how jet fighters refuel, both cars underwent some conversion in terms of fuel delivery.
 Parts were borrowed from the aviation industry and others custom engineered in collaboration with a company called Detroit Speed.
-This allowed Matt Butts from the latter company to perform his refuelling stunt in the F10 drifted alongside Schwartz by Mullins.
+This allowed Matt Butts from the latter company to perform his refuelling stunt while strapped to the F10 driven by Mullins and drifting alongside Schwartz.

 Behind The Scenes